 Recommendation 4: Generating action and innovation

 The higher education community must continue to have robust discussions about what student circumstances should merit extra time, and how extra time can be allocated consistently across institutions to ensure equity and academic success.
-Collaboration could occur in different contexts ranging from individual teaching teams that can meet to discuss possible changes to assessment design to cross-institutional meetings of university leaders who can work together to share good practice and work to create a more consistent policy landscape across institutions.
+Collaboration could occur in different contexts—ranging from individual teaching teams that can meet to discuss possible changes to assessment design to cross-institutional meetings of university leaders who can work together to share good practice and work to create a more consistent policy landscape across institutions.
 The processes of collective learning, exploration, and experimentation are crucial for addressing the problems that arise in the management of institutional policies and the will to accommodate individual needs.
 These types of collaboration should lead to practice changes that better support students in a range of institutional contexts.

 Introduction